jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 - RPS: Request per second (mean)
 - TPR: Time per request (mean)

+These tests were done from my location, yours WILL be different, compare and discuss the results with the instructor.

 <a name="traceroute"/>

 ## Measuring number of hops and detect loss